ChrisWroe/node-soap/Readme.md

--## Changes in fork
+## Changes in fork

--Slightly hacked to deal with a different SOAP envelope namespace
+Slightly hacked to deal with a different SOAP envelope namespace

  Also needs some changes to payload namespace handling for my purposes.